seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **SERVANT**
 They said that Palamon had Arcite's body
 Within an inch o' th' pyramid, that the cry
-Was general “A Palamon!”; but anon
+Was general "A Palamon!"; but anon
 Th' assistants made a brave redemption, and
 The two bold titlers at this instant are
 Hand to hand at it. /

 **EMILIA**
 / Were they metamorphis'd
-Both into one—O why?
+Both into one--O why?
 There were no woman
 Worth so compos'd a man!
 Their single share,
 Their nobleness peculiar to them, gives
 The prejudice of disparity, value's shortness,
 To any lady breathing. /

 *Cornets.
-Cry within, “Arcite, Arcite! "*
+Cry within, "Arcite, Arcite! "*

 / More exulting?
-“Palamon” still? /
+"Palamon" still? /

 **SERVANT**
-/ Nay, now the sound is “Arcite.”
+/ Nay, now the sound is "Arcite."

 **EMILIA**
 I prithee lay attention to the cry;
 Set both thine ears to th' business. /

 *Cornets.
-A great shout and cry, “Arcite!
+A great shout and cry, "Arcite!
 Victory! "*

 **SERVANT**
 / The cry is
-“Arcite!” and “victory!”
-Hark, “Arcite!
-Victory!”
+"Arcite!" and "victory!"
+Hark, "Arcite!
+Victory!"
 The combat's consummation is proclaim'd
 By the wind instruments. /